Bacterial secretion system: Sec system

 The general secretion (Sec) involves secretion of unfolded proteins that first remain inside the cells.
 In Gram-negative bacteria, the secreted protein is sent to either the inner membrane or the periplasm.
 But in Gram-positive bacteria, the protein can stay in the cell or is mostly transported out of the bacteria using other secretion systems.
 Among Gram-negative bacteria, Escherichia coli, Vibrio cholerae, Klebsiella pneumoniae, and Yersinia enterocolitica use the Sec system.
 Staphylococcus aureus and Listeria monocytogenes are Gram-positive bacteria that use the Sec system.

 The Sec system utilises two different pathways for secretion: the SecA and signal recognition particle (SRP) pathways.
 SecA is an ATPase motor protein and has many related proteins including SecD, SecE, SecF, SegG, SecM, and SecY.
 SRP is a ribonucleoprotein (protein-RNA complex) that recognizes and targets specific proteins to the endoplasmic reticulum in eukaryotes and to the cell membrane in prokaryotes.
 The two pathways require different molecular chaperones and ultimately use a protein-transporting channel SecYEG for transporting the proteins across the inner cell membrane.
 In the SecA-dependent pathway, SecB acts as a chaperone, keeping the newly synthesized protein in an unfolded state and delivers it to translocon-bound SecA.
 Then the pre-protein is secreted to the periplasm through the SecYEG translocon.
 Whereas in the SRP pathway, SRP recruits the ribosome-nascent chain complex (RNC) to the cell membrane during protein synthesis.
-In Escherichia coli, inner membrane proteins are mainly targeted by the SRP pathway and outer membrane proteins are targeted by the SecA pathway.
+In E. coli, inner membrane proteins are mainly targeted by the SRP pathway and outer membrane proteins are targeted by the SecA pathway.
 However, a recent selective ribosome profiling study suggest that inner membrane proteins with large periplasmic loops are targeted by the SecA pathway.